elliotpalmer/servicepytan/README.rst

 * Simple Syntax for getting data from standard RESTful endpoints from ServiceTitan
 * Ability to extract custom report data and automatically make calls for additional data
-* Optional pandas integration for advanced data analysis and manipulation

 Installation
 -----------